tasmota/docs/docs/Zigbee.md

     - `99`: general error, ==Zigbee2Tasmota was unable to start==
 * `Message` (optional) a human-readable message
 * other fields depending on the message (e.g., Status=`50` or Status=`51`)

+## Zigbee Internals

+If you want a more technical explanation on how all this works read [Zigbee-Internals](Zigbee-Internals.md)